ppericard/virtual-life-ai/ROADMAP.md

 VirtualLife is an artificial life simulator designed to model the emergence of complex behaviors from simple rules.
 Unlike detailed biological simulations, VirtualLife focuses on computational generations/turns within a virtual environment, starting with simple cells and parameterized rules to observe emergent patterns and behaviors.

-The project aims to create a flexible framework capable of simulating scenarios ranging from Conway's Game of Life to complex ecological systems featuring predator-prey relationships, mutualism, and other emergent behaviors.
+The project aims to create a flexible framework capable of simulating scenarios ranging from simple predator-prey ecosystems to complex ecological systems featuring mutualism, territorial behaviors, and other emergent phenomena.

 ## Technical Vision